mkierzenka/SWDevProj/README.md

 * Sorer code- merge Types enum and our col type enum

-* Changing Sorer/reading in file to go bottom up instead of top down (create the blocks then add those to arrays)

 * Methods w/o an implementation: add assert(false) and comment

 * Add unit tests: distributed array